Jashanfzk/-markdown-portfolio/projects.markdown

 Here are some of the projects I've worked on:

-## 1. Personal Portfolio Website
+## 1. Class assignments
-- **Technologies used**: HTML, CSS, JavaScript
+- **Technologies used**: HTML, CSS, JavaScript,C# and my SQL.
-- Built a responsive portfolio website to showcase my skills, projects, and experience.
+-

-## 2. Task Management Application
+## 2. Shuffle card game
-- **Technologies used**: C#, MySQL, JavaScript
+- **Technologies used**: CSS,HTML JavaScript
-- A web application for managing tasks, including features like CRUD operations and user authentication.
+A web application for playing a card game where cards shuffle at a certain speed, and the player must identify and select the odd one out, which was chosen at the start.

 [Go back to home](index.markdown) | [Contact me](contact.markdown)